jewlofthelotus/SlickQuiz-WordPress/readme.txt

 Managing and creating new quizzes is simple and intuitive.

+* NEW: Saved user scores! (must be enabled in the options)
 * Quiz questions can have single or multiple correct responses.
 * Correct and Incorrect response messages.
 * Multiple correct / incorrect response message display formats.